 Amanda Lusty EMDR Consultant, Diploma EMDR, BA(Hons), MBACP(Senior Accred)

 During these difficult times I am offering on line sessions for both EMDR and talking therapy.
 I am able to offer individuals the space to be heard in a non-judgemental, confidential and safe environment via Zoom.
 As an EMDR Consultant my specialism is trauma.

-Eye Movement Desensitization and Reprocessing, or EMDR, is a unique powerful therapy which is very successful in helping people recover from problems triggered by disturbing events in their lives past and present.
+EMDR is a unique and powerful therapy which is very successful in helping people recover from problems triggered by disturbing events in their lives past and present.
 It stops difficult memories causing so much distress by helping the brain to reprocess them properly.
 Until recently, these conditions sometimes proved difficult to treat with talking therapy.
 EMDR is a breakthrough therapy because it can bring quick and lasting relief for most types of emotional distress.

 EMDR is a proven treatment for trauma, but it has also been found to help with the following problems: Abuse, Anger, Anxiety, Depression, Behavioural & Substance Addictions, Attachment Disorders (relationship difficulties), Agoraphobia, Chronic Pain, Fibromyalgia, IBS, Chronic Fatigue Syndrome, Complicated Grief, Eating Disorders, Insomnia, Low self-esteem and OCD, Phobias, Performance Enhancement and Self-harming.
 EMDR can be useful for people who have witnessed or experienced an event like a car accident, a violent crime, sexual or emotional abuse, bullying, a social humiliation or the sudden loss of a loved one, and are struggling to recover.